Department of Sociology, UC Davis

-Large-scale foodborne illness outbreaks over the past two decades have prompted growing public concerns over food safety.
+Abstract: Large-scale foodborne illness outbreaks over the past two decades have prompted growing public concerns over food safety.
 However, responses to these outbreaks have varied substantially across institutional and national contexts.
-My study seeks to explain institutional and cross-national differences in risk perception and governance in the context of two major E. coli outbreaks in the last decade (California, 2006; and Germany, 2011).
-I employ mixed methods (including inter- views, archival media, and nationally representative surveys) to trace how growers, regulators, and consumers in the U.S. and Germany defined and pursued food safety following the outbreaks.
-I am conducting semi-structured interviews with stakeholders in each country and analyzing archival media to examine how the outbreaks and subsequent reforms were understood by different groups during the crisis.
-Additionally, I am conducting a multilevel analysis of survey data on consumer risk perceptions in order to understand the dynamics of outbreak response we must account for how power and authority are distributed across these professionalized spheres and the pat- terned relations between them.
+My study investigates cross-national dif- ferences in risk perception and governance in the context of two major E. coli outbreaks in the last decade (California, 2006; and Germany, 2011).
+I employ mixed methods (including inter- views, archival media, and nationally representative surveys) to trace how growers, regulators, and consumers in the U.S. and Germany defined and pursued food safety following the out- breaks.
+I argue that food safety is a “boundary object,” spanning the social worlds of agricultural and health experts, and that to understand the dynamics of outbreak response we must account for how power and authority are distributed across these professionalized spheres and the pat- terned relations between them.
 Food safety governance involves limited public participation in both cases, so foodborne outbreaks rarely disrupt the established dynamics of technocratic gov- ernance unless accompanied by sizable economic or political shocks.

 We estimate the extent and distribution of trade-offs between utility and housing expenses for low-income households in the United States using two nationally representative surveys: the Survey of Income and Program Participation (SIPP) and the American Housing Survey (AHS).
 This paper was presented at the 2016 annual meeting of the Population Association of America and is currently under review.

 We test three structural explanations for historical dynamics in American gender attitudes in order to explain the mid-1990s “stalled revolution” in egalitarian gender attitudes.
 An earlier draft of this paper was presented at the 2014 annual meeting of the American Sociological Association.